-[Translation of an opinion piece from La Jornada of Mexico City for May 5, 2013.
+[Translation of an editorial from Página12 of Buenos Aires for September 6, 2014.
 See original here.]

 The failure of the military coup against the government of Hugo Chávez in 2002 left the Latin American Right practically disarmed in the face of the proliferating progressive governments of the continent.
 Since then, it has managed to regain only two governments through bloodless coups – those of Honduras and Paraguay – where the processes of change had not yet managed to gain strength.

 But there are signs of a rebuilding of conservative forces in countries on the continent with progressive governments.
 The threats to continuity in countries like Brazil, Uruguay and Argentina, as well as the problems faced in Venezuela, and, in a different way, even in Ecuador, indicate a phenomenon of this kind.